Is reverse dieting your secret method to be able to recover from dieting and disordered eating… while minimizing weight gain?

 I teach a very specific way to do this in my intuitive eating membership community, the SociEATy, This includes working strategically through your food rules in a specific order one by one.
 It’s not as “sexy” of an approach as going to the grocery store and stocking your pantry with all of the foods you never used to allow yourself but, man, it WORKS.
 And isn’t that what we all want?
 The reason for this approach is to prevent overwhelm and the all-or-nothing thinking.

 To sum it up: Break your food rules after allowing yourself to eat enough overall food and do it in a stepwise process.

 Step Three: Improve Your Relationship With Exercise

 We have to address exercise when working to “reverse diet”, go “all-in” or whatever you’re wanting to call it.
-Exercise is super important to overall health and wellness, yes, but not having a healthy relationship with it (using it to “earn” your food, over exercising, etc) can be detrimental.
+Exercise is super important to overall health and wellness – of course – but your relationship with exercise is just as important.

-Not only can learning to rest prevent injuries, if we don’t take time to rest our bodies will continually break into our muscle stores because we are not getting enough energy from food to fuel that exercise.
+Not only can learning to rest prevent injuries but if we don’t take time to rest our bodies will continually break into our muscle stores because we are not getting enough energy from food to fuel that exercise.

-While you’re taking time off of or reducing exercise I’d recommend focusing on other areas of health and wellness.
-We know that with our hormones and their relation to our metabolism, consistent work towards healthy sleep habits, a well-balanced diet, regular, moderate intensity exercise, and evaluating our hormonal birth control, can balance them and even get our period back.
+While you’re taking time off from exercise I’d recommend focusing on other areas of health and wellness.
+We know that with our hormones and their relationship to our metabolism, consistent work towards healthy sleep habits, a well-balanced diet, regular, moderate-intensity exercise, and evaluating our hormonal birth control, can balance them and even get our period back.

 A Final Note On Reverse Dieting